-Where the BFA considers that the conditions in the country of origin have changed, thus questioning whether the beneficiary's fear of persecution is still valid, it shall inform the person ex officio of the initiation of a cessation procedure - irrespective of whether the person has a permanent or temporary residence permit.
+Where the BFA considers that the conditions in the country of origin have changed, thus questioning whether the fear of persecution is still valid, it informs the person ex officio of the initiation of a cessation procedure - irrespective of whether the person has a permanent or temporary residence permit.

 The authorities must assess whether return would be contrary to Articles 2, 3 or 8 ECHR and, in such a case, issue a residence permit.
 Where return would amount to refoulement, or in case of practical obstacles, the BFA is responsible for issuing a tolerated status card (Duldungskarte).
 In 2022, 325 tolerated status cards were issued, compared to 265 in 2021 and 194 in 2020.
 As of September 2023, 213 tolerated status cards were issued.
+In 2024 318 tolerated status cards were issued.